peterosterlund2/texel/readme.txt

 tested using MPICH in Linux and MS-MPI in Windows but should work with other MPI implementations as well.

-The pre-compiled windows executable texel64cl.exe is compiled and linked against MS-MPI version 8.1.
+The pre-compiled Windows executable texel64cl.exe is compiled and linked against MS-MPI version 8.1.
 It requires the MS-MPI redistributable package to be installed and configured on all computers in the cluster.